AromaKitsune/aromakitsune.github.io/pages/3DS-System-Font-Customization.md

 7. Click `Elements` → `Transformations` → `Transform...` or just press `Ctrl`+`\`.

 8. On the Transform dialog

     - Set `Origin` to `Glyph Origin`

     - On the `Move...` combo-box, change it to `Scale Uniformly...`

     - Set the value to resize the glyphs.

         - To increase the glyphs scale by 25%, set it to 125%

         - To decrease the glyphs scale by 25%, set it to 75%

     <div align="center"><p><img src="/images/3DS/3DS-System-Font-Customization_08.png"/></p></div>

 9. Switch back to FontForge window A and merge the font again.

     - Still not right?
 Revert again, switch to FontForge window B and revert the font file to undo the scale.

-- Keep messing around with the scale value until you get the scale right.
+    - Keep messing around with the scale value until you get it right.

     - The 3DS font's glyphs scale should be about the same as the custom font's glyphs.

     ![](/images/3DS/3DS-System-Font-Customization_09.png)

 10. If you're happy with it, click `File` → `Generate Fonts...`.

 11. Choose TrueType, uncheck "Validate Before Saving", then click Generate.

     - Validating a font would take a while, so it's not needed.

     <div align="center"><p><img src="/images/3DS/3DS-System-Font-Customization_10.png"/></p></div>